smilesForSpecialNeeds/capstone-project/capstone-project/README.md

       - [Status = Complete]
 - [As a logged in Client user, when I navigate to my Schedule page I will see an input box at the top of a list and an option to filter schedules by date ranges]
       - [Status = Complete]
+- [As a logged in Client user, the side navigation bar will extend all the way to the bottom of the dashboard page.]
+      - [Status = Complete]
+- [As a logged in Provider user, when I navigate to my Schedules page and then filter the schedules by date range I will see a master export button at the top of the list.]
+      - [Status = Complete]

+Pending
 - [As a logged in Client user, when I enter in a date range and click submit I will see only schedules for that date range appear.]
     - [Status = Pending]
+- [As a registered user when I attempt to login and I enter the wrong credentials I am redirected back to the login page to try again]
+        - [Status = Pending?]
 - [As a logged in Provider user, when I enter in a date range and click submit I will see only schedules for that date range appear.
 When I enter in a client name and click submit, I will only see schedules associated with that client.
 When I enter in a particular type of hours, I will only see schedules with that type of hours associated with them.]
       - [Status = Pending]

-- [As a logged in Provider user, when I navigate to my Schedules page and then filter the schedules by date range I will see a master export button at the bottom of the list and when I click it all my total hours for that date range will be exported to an external Excel spreadsheet.]
+- [As a logged in Provider user, when I filter by date range and when I click the export button it will export all my total hours for that date range to an external Excel spreadsheet.]
       - [Status = Pending]
 - [As a logged in Admin user, when I enter in a date range and click submit I will see only schedules for that date range appear.
 When I enter in a client name and click submit, I will only see schedules associated with that client.
 When I enter in a particular type of hours, I will only see schedules with that type of hours associated with them.
 When I enter in a provider name and click submit, I will only see schedules related to that particular provider appear in the list.]
     - [Status = Pending]